 6. Opportunities and Threats

 This section in the whitepaper gives the investor an idea regarding the native token or coin (cryptocurrency) released after the project is launched.
-Tokenomics will include (but not limited to) total supply of native coins, reward structure for core team members, network validators, community and whether the coin will be inflationary or deflationary by design.
-Many projects also would opt for a prolonged lock-in period for the team tokens when they themselves are convinced about their long term prospects.
+Tokenomics will include (but not limited to) the total supply of native coins, reward structure for core team members, network validators, and community, and whether the coin will be inflationary or deflationary by design.
+Many projects also would opt for a prolonged lock-in period for the team tokens when they themselves are convinced about their long-term prospects.

 Opinions expressed in this publication are those of the author(s).
 They do not necessarily purport to reflect the opinions or views of Shardeum Foundation.

 About the Author : Bibin Prasannan is a passionate musculoskeletal physiotherapist interested in exploring future value gems in crypto.
 He is keen to explore the benefits of blockchain technology for the health care sector.
 You can follow him on LinkedIn

 Last Updated on September 15, 2023